 Whilst the Vampire was taunting her however, the Circus Master grabbed the rug that Marcozia was standing on and pulled it from under him, knocking the Vampire flat on his face.

-Using the magic from her world, which Marcozia had no way of deflecting him, Denika engulfed the Vampire in an energy beam.
+Using the strongest magics she could conjor, Denika engulfed the Vampire in an energy beam.
 It would be strong enough to vaporise a human in a matter of seconds, but Marcozia’s Vampiric constitution allowed him to survive longer.
 He fought hard against the beam, but its power was too strong and he collapsed to the floor, apparently beaten.
 The Vampire let out a scream, which Denika and the Circus Master soon realised was a call for help.

 Four different breeds of Vampire came crashing through the doors.
 A female Vampire with red hair, and green slimy tentacles emerging from various parts of her body (in truth Kelly.)
 A small Vampire with green skin, horns on its head, 4 eyes, and six arms.
 A Vampire with blue skin, black eyes like a shark, yellow fangs, and long arms that ended with three clawed fingers.
 Finally the last Vampire was a large, skinny, deathly pale, blonde creature with spindly arms and completely black eyes.
 Its mouth was twisted into a hideous grin.

 Kelly shot one of her tentacles at Denika, who was forced to place a magical shield around herself for protection.
 Unfortunately as a result she had to abandon her spell around Marcozia.
 Marcozia’s flesh was badly burned from her spell and in rage he jumped at Denika tearing through her magical barrier with his strength and knocking her to the ground below.
 The Circus Master ran to help her, but as he did, Kelly reached out and grabbed him by the leg, pulling the Vandal towards the other three Vampires, who started to scratch, punch and kick the Circus Master furiously.